newaetech/chipwhisperer-husky-fpga/README.md

 * use Xilinx ILAs.

-ILAs require BRAM, and Husky uses 48 of the 50 available BRAMs for storage of ADC samples, trace samples, and `scope.LA` samples.
+ILAs require BRAM, and Husky uses 48 of the 50 available BRAMs for storage of ADC samples, trace samples, and `scope.LA` samples (on Husky Plus there is a little bit more BRAM left to play with).
 To free up more, you can rebuild Husky with `TINYFIFO` defined: this reduces the size of the sample, trace, and logic analyzer FIFOs.
 Just be aware that you won't be able to do long captures.

 If your issue involves streaming, things are a bit more complicated, since streaming requires deep storage to function properly (the SAM3U reads in